BaristaLabs/barista-fiddle/README.md

 ﻿# barista-fiddle

-"It's like LinqPad for web APIs that you can build in Production!"
+"It's like LinqPad for microservices that you can build in Production!"

 Provides a native-web IDE to interact with Barista with autocomplete, fancy output display and more!